Home > Curriculum > English

 Reading for understanding and comprehension

 Children who are secure in their phonic knowledge are taught reading through either 1-1 reading sessions or whole class guided reading sessions.
-These children may be working on a range of skills, from improving fluency to developing their inference skills.
+Pupils may be working on a range of skills, from improving fluency to developing their inference skills.
 Children who need one-to-one sessions will read alongside an adult and answer questions throughout, building up to written responses.
-These questions are personalised to the child, based on the skills they are practising, the level of book they are reading, their resilience to learning and concentration time.
+Sessions are personalised to the child, based on the skills they are practising, the level of book they are reading, their resilience to learning and concentration time.

 Children who are accessing whole class guided reading sessions follow VIPERS.
 VIPERS are the key areas we feel our children need to know and understand in order to improve their comprehension of a text.
 VIPERS stand for vocabulary, inference, prediction, explanation, retrieval, and sequence/summarise.
 This method of teaching reading ensures adults ask and students are familiar with a range of questions.